 Cayce is a somewhat small city located in the state of South Carolina.
 With a population of 13,619 people and five constituent neighborhoods, Cayce is the 34th largest community in South Carolina.

-Cayce is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Cayce is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Cayce is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Cayce who work in office and administrative support (14.15%), sales jobs (9.88%), and healthcare (9.60%).
+There are especially a lot of people living in Cayce who work in office and administrative support (16.16%), healthcare (10.33%), and food service (10.20%).

 Also of interest is that Cayce has more people living here who work in computers and math than 95% of the places in the US.

 Cayce is a very ethnically-diverse city.
 The people who call Cayce home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cayce residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cayce include Irish, English, Scots-Irish, and Scottish.
+Important ancestries of people in Cayce include English, Irish, Scots-Irish, and Italian.

 The most common language spoken in Cayce is English.
 Other important languages spoken here include Spanish and Gujarathi.